tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 - Gradual Recovery: From mid 2020, there is a noticeable uptick in flights, reflecting the gradual easing of lockdowns and an increase in seasonal travel, with some countries reopening their borders.
 - Decline Phase: During late 2020, many countries began reintroducing tighter restrictions due to new variants and rising case numbers.
 - Significant Increases: Starting from May 2021, flight numbers began to rise significantly as vaccinations became more widespread and countries gradually reopened their borders.
-- Approaching Pre-Pandemic Levels: From July 2021 onwards, there was a strong upward trend, with monthly flights reaching 1 million and ultimately breaking 1.25 million by May 2022.
+- Approaching Pre-Pandemic Levels: From July 2021 onwards, there 9999was a strong upward trend, with monthly flights reaching 1 million and ultimately breaking 1.25 million by May 2022.
 This indicates that the industry is nearing full recovery, driven by pent-up demand and eased restrictions.

 # Country-Specific Recovery: